Research

 From insights to solutions

-Research insights can be translated into opportunity statements or ‘how might we’ questions.
+Research insights are translated into opportunity statements or ‘how might we’ questions.
 Opportunity statements are used to generate ideas for solutions, which in turn can be prototyped and tested.
-This forms part of the design thinking process, which I can facilitate for you in co-creation or co-design sessions.

 Research can be done online or in-person, in Dutch or English.